KiranMantha/plumejs/README.md

   [this.formFields, this.createChangeHandler, this.resetFormFields] = useFormFields({...});
 ```

+## Upcoming breaking change in next version

+Previously PlumeJS rely on reflection for DI.
+But as javascript itself won't provide reflection metadata at minification phase, Dev has to supply that metadata.
+Well this is a small inconvinience but this enables devs to use their preferred bundlers like rollup/esbuild/vite/swc which won't rely on reflection which inturn reduce the bundle size.
+PlumeJS will itself move to [vite](https://vitejs.dev/) which leads to way smaller builds when compared with webpack.
+This is still in WIP which needs modifications to `plumejs-router` and `plumejs-ui`.

 ## Breaking change in 3.0.0 version

 1. `Input` decorator is removed in favor of `setProps` for better type safe of props.